 Feeling upset and had enough of his possessiveness, Anna admitted that she was texting TJ, her ex-boyfriend.
-She informed him that she’s returning to Texas the next day.
+She informed him that she was returning to Texas the next day.

-Close friends knew that Anna had plans to break up with Anthony, and he was always upset when she’s communicating with other boys.
+Close friends knew that Anna had plans to break up with Anthony, and he was always upset when she was communicating with other boys.

 They started to fight.
 She pushed him, and he fell to the ground.
-The pocket knife went out from his pocket and Anna grabbed it.
-But he grabbed it back from her, and stabbed her four times in the stomach.
+The pocket knife went out of his pocket and Anna grabbed it.
+But he grabbed it back from her and stabbed her four times in the stomach.
 Anna turned and tried to run away.
-Anthony went after her, stabbed her on the back and dragged her into the woods so no one could find her.
+Anthony went after her, stabbed her in the back, and dragged her into the woods so no one could find her.

 The next day, Jennifer saw on her daughter’s Facebook profile too many “Rest in peace, Anna”s.
 She couldn’t believe it at first.
-She immediately traveled to St. Paul, felt compelled to see this scene where Anna’s body was found.
+She immediately traveled to St. Paul and felt compelled to see the scene where Anna’s body was found.

-Domestic violence has come in different forms, has become much common and yet only a few are reported.
-Anna, being a fighter that she was, still kept to herself Anthony’s behavior.
+Domestic violence has come in different forms and has become much more common, and yet only a few are reported.
+Anna, being the fighter that she was, still kept to herself Anthony’s behavior.
 Why?

 It was already too late for Jennifer to know the real situation between Anna and Anthony.
 Patrick might have been clueless.
 But close friends knew but were afraid of Anthony.
 Why?